mflanagan924/Chrono-Meter/README.md

 # Chrono-Meter
-A memory card game to help you remember flags from different countries.
+A chrono-meter that allows you to keep track of what you are doing.
+This app was originally developed to help language learning students when practicing for tests.

 ---